EMI-Group/evoxbench/README.md

 ---

-🌌 **Show Your Support**
-If you find EvoXBench helpful or see potential in our efforts, consider giving us a ⭐ on GitHub.
-It's a small gesture, but it helps more people discover our project and signifies your appreciation.
+🌌 **Support EvoXBench** — If you find it useful, give us a ⭐.
+It helps!

 ---